levaspb/microservices-infra/README.md

-# Deploy Google microservices-demo to Google Managed Kubernetes
+# Deploy Google microservices-demo to GKE

 1. Provisioning infrastracture with Terraform